-Introduce Chinese tradition to your kids with this fun Firecracker craft that’s perfect for the Lunar New Year.
+Introduce Chinese tradition to your kids with this fun Firecracker craft.

 In Chinese culture, firecrackers were used to scare away evil spirits and the legendary man-eating monster, Nian that comes to terrorize the villagers every New Year’s Eve.